Henry Edward Krehbiel: Biography

 Krehbiel was born in Ann Arbor, Michigan in 1854, the son of a German clergyman of the Methodist Episcopal Church.
 A first generation American, he was educated by his father, and grew up in a bilingual household speaking, reading, and writing in both German and English.
 He later mastered the French, Italian, Russian, and Latin languages.
 In 1864 his family moved to Cincinnati where his father took up the post of clergyman at a Methodist Church.
 There, Henry became the conductor of the church's choir while just a youth.
 In 1872 he began the study of law in Cincinnati, Ohio.
 In June 1874, he was attached to the staff of the Cincinnati Gazette where he began his career as a writer on sports and crime, reporting mainly on baseball games and murders.
 He quickly progressed to reporting on music events, and remained with the paper in that post until November 1880.

 He then went to New York, where he joined the staff of The New York Tribune, initially as a journalist attached to the city desk who occasionally wrote editorials.
 As in Cincinnati, he quickly progressed to covering music events and rapidly rose to post of musical editor.
 He became an influential music critic, writing many articles for the Tribune, Scribner's Monthly, and other journals.
-In researching his articles, he would often seek out first hand experiences, and do his own unique research exhuming primary sources.
+In researching his articles, he would often seek out first-hand experiences, and do his own research exhuming primary sources.
 For example, when writing on Wagner's Die Meistersinger, he traveled to Nuremberg, and when writing on cantorial chant, he attended synagogues.

 Krehbiel wrote many books about various aspects of music, including Afro-American folksongs: a study in racial and national music (1914); one of the earliest examinations of African American music.
 His interest in the music was African-Americans dates back to his attendance of World's Columbian Exposition where he was enthralled with performances of music by black musicians at the Midway Plaisance.
 He annotated concert programs (including many of Paderewski's recitals).